If our music instrument/voice is warmed up, Let's Begin!

 Don't worry about the steps I skipped, it's for a reason I'll get to later.
 Just know the sound is going up half steps, called Sharps.
 The symbol for Sharp in music is '#' (the number, or pound, or hash mark, symbol):

 A Flat is the tire that nail punctured.
-Just like a flat will deflate, and bring you down too, the sound goes down a half step.
+Just like a flat will deflate, and bring us down too, the sound goes down a half step.
 B (step) A now becomes B (flat) A, as the sound goes down a half step.
 The musical alphabet downward:

 We start on G because we need to reverse the direction of the sound (since our sharp nail gave us a flat).
 Flat's symbol looks like a lowercase 'b':